WFMZ-TV (channel 67)

-WFMZ-TV, UHF analog channel 67, was an independent television station licensed to Allentown, Pennsylvania, United States, which broadcast from December 4, 1954, to April 15, 1955.
+WFMZ-TV (channel 67) was an independent television station in Allentown, Pennsylvania, United States, which broadcast from December 4, 1954, to April 15, 1955.
 Owned by the Penn-Allen Broadcasting Company, it was sister to radio station WFMZ (100.7 FM).
 WFMZ-TV failed due to economic issues inherent in early UHF broadcasting and the availability of network-affiliated stations from Philadelphia.

 Two decades after WFMZ-TV's short existence, WFMZ radio's new owners started another television station using the same call letters in 1976, which still operates.

 History

 The owners of FM radio outlet WFMZ received a construction permit for a new channel 67 television station in Allentown on July 16, 1953; the grant came after radio station WHOL withdrew its competing application for the channel.
 The station's studios, located along North 7th Street Pike at Grape Street, were the third-largest in Pennsylvania.
 When the 500 ft tower was completed, officials climbed it and smashed a bottle of champagne against the top of the mast, christening it "Miss Ultra High".

 The station began broadcasting December 4, 1954; it relied on live and local programming as its primary attraction, though it also aired some syndicated shows.
 The station's local productions included a version of the franchised Romper Room children's program, teenage dance program Bandstand 67, and a live Saturday Nite Hoedown.
 However, few watched.
 Its inability to secure network affiliation was costly at a time when viewers felt they were already well served by network affiliates from Philadelphia.
 Additionally, Penn-Allen was in a dispute over unpaid money from some of its stockholders, who had not invested promised amounts in the firm.
 As a result, Penn-Allen announced the "temporary" suspension of operations of WFMZ-TV, to take place on April 15, 1955; it hoped to return the station to the air when the disputes were settled.